isaacyaf/example/README.md

 # Readme
-These files (or code) are used for illustration and education purposes.
+These files (or codes) are used for illustration and education purposes.

 * [Logic Gate Simulation](#logic-gate-simulation)
 * [MNIST by Keras](#mnist-by-keras)